wp-plugins/wp-to-twitter/readme.txt

 * Use alternate URLs in place of post permalinks
 * Support for Google Analytics
 * Support for XMLRPC remote clients
-* Limiting Tweeting from specific categories
+* Filter Tweeting by category

-Any status update longer than 140 characters will be truncated by the plugin.
+Status updates longer than 140 characters will be truncated.

 Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/) for extra features, including: